Godot vs Unity: All You Need to Know

 Unity vs Godot: Pricing

-If you compare Godot vs Unity performance on this one, Unity will win in this aspect.
+If you set side-by-side Godot vs Unity performance in the aspect of graphics, Unity will win.

 Unity vs Godot: Industry Presence

 More than 50% of all the games use Unity.
 This number speaks of its industry presence better than words.
 It consists of both beginner and professional-level games with the Unity engine.
 The long history of Unity game development contributes to this number too.

 Godot has not yet had such an industry presence, but it ended up 4th most-used game engine this year.
 If it keeps improving that fast, soon, it will cater to a broader audience, just like Unity.